Emergency Closures & Delays

 Note that when Hawthorn closes school, all other activities that take place in our buildings on that day are also cancelled.
 Examples of activities that will also be cancelled include after-school sports, clubs, Park District activities, concerts, Scout gatherings and parent meetings.

-Sometimes, changing weather requires Hawthorn to cancel after-school activities, only.
-That decision is generally made by 1:30 p.m. of the day in question, and is communicated via the District website.
+Sometimes, changing weather requires Hawthorn to cancel after-school activities only.
+That decision is generally made by 1:30 pm of the day in question, and is communicated via the district website.
 Once again, such an after-school cancellation will impact both Hawthorn and non-Hawthorn events that use our buildings, including sports, clubs, Park District activities, concerts, Scout gatherings and parent meetings.

 Also note that the Hawthorn Afterschool Program on-site daycare generally stays open when all other after-school activities are cancelled.
 Please check directly with the child care provider for specific schedules, 847-996-6805.

-- The decision to cancel school or after-school activities is taken very seriously and done after careful consideration.
+- The decision to cancel school or after-school activities is taken very seriously and done with careful consideration.
 Hawthorn is in constant contact with surrounding school administrators, the bus company, our facilities team, and even local emergency responders in order to make the most informed decision possible.
 That said, weather patterns can shift substantially from meteorologists’ predictions.
-We urge parents to be proactive in monitoring the District website and other communications on days when the weather appears threatening so that you and your family can be properly informed.
+We urge parents to be proactive in monitoring the district website and other communications on days when the weather appears threatening so that you and your family can be properly informed.

 - Even if the schools are open, the final decision about a child’s attendance remains with the parent.
 A decision to close or open school cannot take into account every circumstance.
 We can best protect the safety and welfare of all students if parents take an active role in deciding what is best for their student with regard to attendance.